-The gender pay gap nationally (according to the October 2019 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 15.5%.
+The gender pay gap nationally (according to the April 2022 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 8.3%.
+It is advised that this figure is treated with caution and long-term trends are focused upon rather than year on year.